 - Full Eligibility: All employees are eligible, regardless of income

-- Limited Eligibility: The employer can choose an income limit of any amount between $0 and $5,0000.
-Any employee who has received at least that amount during any two of the preceding calendar years and expects to receive at least that much in the current year can participate.
+- Limited Eligibility: The employer can choose an income limit between $0 and $5,0000.
+Any employee who has received at least that amount during two preceding calendar years and expects to receive at least that much in the current year can participate.

 - Employer matching contributions: Employers must make matching contributions each year.
 However, they do have choices.

-- Elective Match: Employers are required to match each employee’s salary reduction contributions on a dollar-for-dollar basis up to 3% of the employee’s compensation.
+- Elective Match: Employers must match each employee’s salary reduction contributions on a dollar-for-dollar basis up to 3% of the employee’s compensation.
 However, there is another limited matching option.
-An employer has the option to make an elective matching contribution of less than 3%, but it must be at least 1% for no more than 2 calendar years out of the 5 years ending with the calendar year the reduction takes place.
+An employer can make an elective matching contribution of less than 3%, but it must be at least 1% for no more than two calendar years out of the five years ending with the calendar year the reduction takes place.

-- Alternative Non-elective Match: The employer can instead make a contribution equal to 2% of wages, regardless of whether a worker participates in the SIMPLE IRA plan.
+- Alternative Non-elective Match: The employer can instead contribute 2% of wages, regardless of whether a worker participates in the SIMPLE IRA plan.